sunshinescience/sunshinescience.github.io/_posts/2019-09-25-scrape-crowd-funding-part2.md

 <img src="/assets/img/fundrazr_categories.png">

 In the Scrapy shell, type `response.xpath('//a[starts-with(@href, "https://fundrazr.com/find?category")]/@href').extract()`.
-This would give you a list of start URLs to add into the spider.
+This will give you a list of category start URLs to add into the spider.
 The spider code (saved as demo2_spider_extended.py in this demonstration) is as follows:

     import scrapy